Kings Arms, 18 Cross Cheaping

 These premises have been known by different names during their history: | FROM | TO | NAME |

-1756 | 1830 | KINGS ARMS | |
+1756 | 1830 | Kings Arms | |

-1841 | 1915 | QUEENS ARMS | |
+1841 | 1915 | Queen's Arms | |

-In 1787 this pub was to let.
-Then in 1791 it was demolished and a new house built with brewhouse, which continued with the name of Kings Arms.
 In 1830 the pub was owned by Wheatley's Charity and the tenant was John Byrne, who had a seven year lease for a messuage, brewhouse, yard and premises known by the sign of the Kings Arms.
-This became the QUEENS ARMS, 18 Cross Cheaping apparently at the accession of Victoria.
+This became the QUEENS ARMS, 18 Cross Cheaping, apparently at the accession of Victoria.

 LICENSEES:1822 - 1823 E. Taylor 1828 - 1830 John Byrne | |||